shy942/ExternalResourcesEmpirical/README.md

 ST - Unzip ST.zip.
 There are six folders for all subject systems.
 The stack trace result file format is as follows: STbasedResult.txt

 VHS - Unzip VHS.zip.
 There are six folders for all subject systems.
 The version history score file format for each system is as follows: VHbasedResult.txt

+RI - Unzip RI.zip.
+There are six folders for all subject systems.
+The reporter information file format for each system is as follows: RIbasedResult.txt